Orbe1/official-job-monitor/README.md

 - Figma
 - Databricks

 Every source is normalized into a shared internal job model.
-Ashby and Lever adapters are also implemented and tested, but are not yet enabled in the reviewed live-source catalog.
+Ashby and Lever adapters are also implemented and tested but are not yet enabled in the reviewed live-source catalog.

 ### Early-career classification

 A deterministic classifier evaluates:

-- internship and new-grad language
+- Internship and new-grad language
-- software engineering, data science, ML/AI, networking, and infrastructure roles
+- Software engineering, data science, ML/AI, networking, and infrastructure roles
-- degree and graduation-year requirements
+- Degree and graduation-year requirements
 - United States eligibility
-- compensation and work-style language
+- Compensation and work-style information

 Postings are classified as included, excluded, or review-required so uncertain roles are not silently presented as valid matches.